vuejs/vue2-ssr-docs/en/build-config.md

   // Externalize app dependencies.
 This makes the server build much faster
   // and generates a smaller bundle file.
 Note if you want a dependency
-  // (e.g. UI lib that provides raw *.vue files) to be processed by webpack,
+  // to be processed by webpack (e.g. UI lib that provides raw *.vue files),
-  // don't include it here.
+  // do NOT include it here.
   externals: Object.keys(require('/path/to/package.json').dependencies),

   // This is the plugin that turns the entire output of the server build